Pang De: Battle of Fancheng & death

 Cao Cao was deeply grieved when he learnt of Pang De's death and he shed tears.
 In 220, after Cao Pi – Cao Cao's son and successor – forced Emperor Xian to abdicate the throne to him and established the state of Cao Wei, he granted Pang De the posthumous title "Marquis Zhuang", which literally means "robust marquis".
 He ordered an emissary to read out the imperial edict at Pang De's tomb.
 According to the Shu Ji (蜀記; Records of Shu) by Wang Yin (王隱), when the state of Shu Han (founded by Liu Bei) was conquered by the state of Cao Wei in 263, the Wei general Zhong Hui had Pang De's body transported from Shu to Ye (鄴; in present-day Handan, Hebei) in Wei territory.
-Pang De seemed much alive inside the tomb.
+Pang De seemed alive inside the tomb.
 However, Pei Songzhi, who annotated Pang De's biography in the Sanguozhi, dismissed this account as nonsense.
 He wrote: "Pang De died in Fancheng.
 After Cao Pi ascended the throne, he sent an emissary to read out an imperial edict at Pang De's tomb, so Pang's body should not be in Shu.
 What Wang Yin wrote was nonsense."

 Appraisal

 Chen Shou, the author of Records of the Three Kingdoms, has likened Pang De defiance towards Guan Yu with Zhou Kao, a minister of Liu Bang, who stands and defying Xiang Yu even when he facing death.

 According to Fu Xuan, Jin dynasty historian and politician, there is record that before the battle of Tong Pass, or more known as battle of Weinan, against Cao Cao, Ma Chao and Pang De broke into a stable which contained hundred horses.
 Pang De were said taking the low quality horse while Ma Chao taken the finest horse, which caused Pang De being laughed at.
 However, it is said that Pang De horse were the fastest running during the battle of Tong Pass.

-According to Longxi County Chronicle and Shanxi tong zhi (chronicle of Shanxi), there are "White Horse General Temple" on the top of Chishan Mountain which commemorate the bravery of two chinese warrior, the first were Li Guang and the second are Pang De, whose bravery were praised well during the battle of Fancheng against Guan Yu.
+According to Longxi County Chronicle and Shanxi tong zhi (chronicle of Shanxi), there are "White Horse General Temple" on the top of Chishan Mountain which commemorate the bravery of two Chinese warrior, the first were Li Guang and the second are Pang De, whose bravery were praised well during the battle of Fancheng against Guan Yu.